20 GeV halo-like excess of the Galactic diffuse emission and implications for dark matter annihilation: Summary and Discussion

 While the possibility of astrophysical explanation cannot be ruled out, the characteristics of this ``Fermi halo'' are consistent with what would be expected for dark matter annihilation signals.
 The spectrum of the halo excess can be fitted with the most representative annihilation channel into $b\bar{b}$, and in that case, the mass and annihilation cross section of the WIMPs are estimated to be $m_\chi \sim$ 0.5--0.8 TeV and $\langle \sigma \upsilon \rangle \sim$ (5--8)$\times 10^{-25} \ \rm cm^3 \, s^{-1}$, respectively.
 This cross section is in tension with the upper limits derived from dwarf spheroidal galaxies, and is more than an order of magnitude larger than the canonical thermal relic cross section.
 However, considering various uncertainties, particularly those in the density profile of the MW halo, the dark matter interpretation of the Fermi halo is compatible with these.

 However, the signal from the MW halo alone does not constitute the definitive proof of dark matter annihilation.
 Detection of annihilation signals from other objects or regions with consistent WIMP parameters will be crucial for the final confirmation.
-Gamma-ray observations of dwarf galaxies in the MW halo are particularly interesting from this perspective.
-Given the tension with the constraints from dwarf galaxies, a modest improvement in the sensitivity of future observations should eventually lead to the detection of annihilation gamma rays.
+Gamma-ray observations of dwarf galaxies in the MW halo are fascinating from this perspective.
+Given the tension between the MW halo excess and the dwarf galaxy constraints, a modest improvement in the sensitivity of future observations should eventually lead to the detection of annihilation gamma rays.
 It is noteworthy that interesting excesses have already been observed in several dwarf galaxies, even if they have not been definitively detected \cite{McDaniel2024}.
 The largest excess has been reported in Reticulum II by several studies (typically $\sim 2$--$3\sigma$) \cite{DrlicaWagner2015,GeringerSameth2015,Hooper2015,DiMauro2021,McDaniel2024}, and the WIMP mass estimated by the latest study \cite{McDaniel2024} is interestingly similar to that for the MW halo excess found by the present study.

-Another important avenue is the search for line gamma-ray emission.
+Another important avenue is to search for line gamma-ray emission.
 Line emissions at the photon energy equal to the WIMP mass (0.3--0.8 TeV for the $b\bar{b}$ channel) are expected, although the intensity will depend on the branching ratio of annihilation into two photons (or perhaps $Z\gamma$).
 In this energy range, ground-based atmospheric Cherenkov telescopes are more sensitive than the {\it Fermi} LAT, and further significant improvements in sensitivity are expected shortly by the Cherenkov Telescope Array Observatory (CTAO) \cite{Abe2024-CTALine}.

-Dark matter search using neutrinos is also interesting.
-Though the current neutrino constraints \cite{Cirelli2024,Abe2020-SK,Albert2020-ANTARES,Abbasi2023-IceCube} are 1--2 orders of magnitude (depending on the annihilation channels) weaker than the mass and cross section suggested in this work, future improvements in the sensitivity of neutrino detectors may enable independent verification.
+Dark matter searches using neutrinos are also intriguing.
+Though the current neutrino constraints \cite{Cirelli2024,Abe2020-SK,Albert2020-ANTARES,Abbasi2023-IceCube} are 1--2 orders of magnitude (depending on the annihilation channels) weaker than the WIMP parameters suggested in this work, future improvements in the sensitivity of neutrino detectors may enable independent verification.
 Since the gamma-ray to neutrino flux ratio can be calculated using the Standard Model of particle physics, the neutrino flux from the Fermi halo can be predicted without uncertainty about the dark matter density profile.

 \acknowledgments